chemzqm/dom/Readme.md

 ### .prevAll(selector)

-* find all previous node by selector or direct previousSibling.
+* find all previous node filter with optional selector.

 ### .nextAll([selector])

-* find all next node by selector or direct previousSibling.
+* find all next node filter with optional selector.

 ### .each(fn)

-* call `fn` with each element.
+* call `fn` with each node with arguments `el, i, els`.

 ## License